teorth/QED/README.md

 Repository for the QED interactive text and possible extensions

+Try the latest version at: https://teorth.github.io/QED/QED.html

-This project was initially created by Terence Tao and released on July 28, 2018 at http://www.math.ucla.edu/~tao/QED/QED.html .
+This project was initially created by Terence Tao and released on July 28, 2018 at http://www.math.ucla.edu/~tao/QED/QED.html (old version).
 On Aug 21, 2018, the project was uploaded to GitHub in order to open up the project to other coders.

 ## File Structure